-This was one of the those plays that made a big impression on me when I was just getting into acting, and it still means a great deal to me today.
-This was Williams breakout play and one that will immortalise him in lists like this for centuries to come.
-Though often described as dream-like, this play will shake you to your foundation.
-A great play for any young man to read.
+This was one of those plays that made a big impression on me when I was just getting into acting, and it still means a great deal to me today.
+This was Williams’ breakout play and one that will immortalise him in lists like this for centuries to come.
+Though often described as dream-like, the authenticity of this play’s characters will shake you to your foundation.
+A great play for any young performer to read.

 #8 A Raisin in the Sun (Lorraine Hansberry)

-The 1959 Broadway production of A Raisin in the Sun was a watershed in theatrical history.
-At a time when there was perceived to be no black Broadway audience, no commercial viability for a serious black play, and no significant “crossover” white audience for a play about African Americans, this play achieved the impossible: an all-out commercial and critical success.
-The 29-year-old playwright subsequently won the Best Play of the Year Award from the New York Drama Critics, the first black author and only the fifth woman to do so.
+The 1959 Broadway production of A Raisin in the Sun was a watershed moment in theatrical history.
+At a time when there was perceived to be no Black Broadway audience, no commercial viability for a serious Black play, and no significant “crossover” with white audiences for a play about African Americans, this play achieved the impossible: an all-out commercial and critical success.
+The 29-year-old playwright subsequently won the Best Play of the Year Award from the New York Drama Critics; Hansberry was the first black author and only the fifth woman to do so.